danielanteloagra/code-club/code-katas.md

 - Return `buzz` for multiples of 5
 - Return `fizzbuzz` for multiples of 3 and 5

-### Code Breaker
-In the code breaker you have a 4 digits secret, and you have to guess what that secret is by providing a 4 digits guess.

-The feedback you get depends on how your guess matches the secret.
-The rules for giving feedback about the matching are:

-- Returns an empty string for no matches
-- Returns a “-” when one number in the guess exists in the secret (Ex: secret 1234 guess 5168)
-- Returns a “+” when one number in the guess exists in the secret in the same exact position  (Ex: secret 1234 guess 6538)
-- Returns a “--” for a 2 number match in the wrong place (Ex: secret 1234 guess 5621)
-- Returns a “+-” for one number match in the wrong place, and one exact match (Ex: secret 1234 guess 1526)
-- Returns a "++--" for two number matches in the wrong place, and two exact matches (Ex: secret 1234 guess 1432)
-- Returns a "+" when one number in the guess exists in the secret in both an exact position and in a wrong place (Ex: secret 1124 guess of 5167)

 ### Prime Factors
 Return the prime factors for each number, from 1 to 50.